-This is part of our ongoing investment in the Brighton Main Line and the railway on the south coast.
+This is part of our ongoing investment to improve the railway on the south coast.

 The signal boxes at Lewes, Newhaven Town and Newhaven Harbour will close and the signalling control of the line move to our state-of-the-art route operating centre at Three Bridges.

-The project will be replacing old signalling equipment and replacing it with more modern, more reliable technology, which means there will be fewer delays for passengers in this area of the network.
+The project will be replacing old signalling equipment and replacing it with more modern, more reliable technology, which means there will be fewer delays for passengers in this area.

 Please contact your train operator for more information or visit National Rail Enquiries.

 Sign-up with your email address to receive updates on the Lewes resignalling project and information on projects taking place across the Southern region.

 Our privacy notice applies to the personal information that Network Rail collects about you, or that you provide to us.
 It explains how and why we use your personal information, who we disclose it to and how we protect your privacy.

 Work completed between 7-10 March 2019

 - All construction works are now complete, in readiness for the new system being switched on.